Prophet's Mosque: Ottoman era

-In 1817, Sultan Mahmud II (r.
-1808–1839) completed the construction of "the Purified Residence" (Ar-Rawdah Al-Muṭahharah (ٱلرَّوْضَة ٱلْمُطَهَّرَة) in Arabic, and Ravza-i Mutahhara in Turkish) on the southeast side of the mosque, and covered with a new dome.
-The dome was painted green in 1837, and has been known as the "Green Dome" (Kubbe-i Khadra) ever since.
-Sultan Mahmud II's successor, Sultan Abdulmecid I, took thirteen years to rebuild the mosque, beginning in 1849.
+In 1817, Sultan Mahmud II completed the reconstruction of Al-Rawḍah Al-Sharīfah (ٱلرَّوْضَة ٱلشَّرِيْفَة) on the southeast side of the mosque, and reconsturcted its dome.
+The dome was painted green in 1837, and has been known as the "Green Dome" ever since.
+Sultan Mahmud II's successor, Sultan Abdulmejid I, carried out the seventh expansion of the mosque, and it took thirteen years to rebuild the mosque, beginning in 1849.
 Red stone bricks were used as the main material in reconstruction of the mosque.
 The floor area of the mosque was increased by 1293 m2.

-The entire mosque was reorganized except for the tomb of Muhammad, the three altars, the pulpit and the Suleymaniye minaret.
 On the walls, verses from the Quran were inscribed in Islamic calligraphy.
 On the northern side of the mosque, a madrasah was built for teaching the Qur'an.
 An ablution site was added to the north side.
 The prayer place on the south side was doubled in width, and covered with small domes.
-The interiors of the domes were decorated with verses from the Qur'an and couplets from the poem Kaside-i Bürde.
+The interiors of the domes were decorated with verses from the Qur'an and couplets from the poem Qasīdat al-Burda.
 The qibli wall was covered with polished tiles with lines inscribed from the Qur'an.
 The places of prayer and courtyard were paved with marble and red stone.
-The fifth minaret, Mecidiyye, was built to the west of the surrounded area.
-Following the "Desert Tiger" Fakhri Pasha's arrest by his own officers having resisted for 72 days after the end of the Siege of Medina on 10 January 1919, 550 years of Ottoman rule in the region came to an end.
+Following Fakhri Pasha's arrest by his own officers having resisted for 72 days after the end of the Siege of Medina on 10 January 1919, 400 years of Ottoman rule in the region came to an end.